dgwhited/guardduty-runbooks/runbooks/persistence-kubernetes-successfulanonymousaccess.md

 ------------------------------------------------

-### An API commonly used to obtain high-level permissions to a Kubernetes cluster was invoked by an unauthenticated user.
+### An API commonly used to obtain high\-level permissions to a Kubernetes cluster was invoked by an unauthenticated user.

 **Default severity: High**